 What you need to know about this Romania small group tour:

-- A unique and authentic Romanian experience: discover traditional culture, visit historic sights, explore beautiful nature, see bears in the wild, experience local life and crafts, enjoy delicious organic food and a peaceful holiday in Transylvania countryside!
+- A unique, authentic and complete Romanian experience: traditional (rural) culture, historic landmarks and sights, beautiful nature and Carpathian Mts, see bears in the wild LIVE, experience local life and crafts, enjoy delicious organic food and a peaceful holiday in Transylvania countryside!

-- Included: 7 nights in carefully selected hotels and guesthouses (with breakfast), special lunch/dinner on 5 days, fees for all sights, activities and workshops mentioned, transport with modern minivan adapted for tourism, guidance from a passionate local, welcome package with snacks for the road and souvenirs
+- Included: 7 nights in carefully selected hotels and guesthouses (with breakfast), special lunch/dinner on 5 days, tickets for all sights, activities and workshops mentioned, transport with modern minivan adapted for tourism, guidance from a passionate local guide, welcome package with snacks for the road and souvenirs

-- Not included (but some available at extra cost): flight tickets, transfer from/to Otopeni Airport, accommodation before day 1 and after day 8, insurance, other personal expenses
+- Not included (but some available at extra cost): flight tickets, transfer from/to Otopeni Airport on day 1 or 8 of tour, accommodation on day 0 or 8, insurance, other personal expenses

-- Itinerary designed to balance time spent travelling, sightseeing and group activities, and free time so you can explore on your own
+- Itinerary designed to balance time spent travelling, sightseeing and group activities - including enough free time so you can explore at your own pace

-- Contact us for more details or to get the full itinerary!
+- Contact us for more details or to get a description of the full itinerary!

 30% deposit required when booking.
 Refundable if canceled with 30 days before departure date

-70% to be paid within the 30 days before tour departure date
+70% to be paid within the 30 days before tour starts

-Moments to expect & itinerary for the 8-day Romania tour:
+Moments to expect & itinerary for the 8-day Romania group tour: